mwestphal/paraview-ci-example/README.md

 Building a plugin for the paraview.org binary release
 =====================================================
-The provided yml files also build a plugin compatible with the [paraview.org][] v5.10.1 binary release.
+The provided yml files also build a plugin compatible with the multiple [paraview.org][] binary releases.
 The artifact can be recovered and contains the binary compatible plugin.
-To build a plugin compatible with another version, just change the `image` tag in the build_binary_compatible stage.
+To select the version, keep the steps using the right `image` tag.
 Available images are visible on [paraview_org-plugin-devel][] dockerhub repository.

 [paraview_org-plugin-devel]: https://hub.docker.com/r/kitware/paraview_org-plugin-devel/tags